Weighing in: Craft CMS vs WordPress

 But how do the costs measure up when you’re not a behemoth of the internet?

-There’s no escaping the fact that WordPress, as an entry-level CMS for beginners, is free-to-use at first glance.
-But again, to risk sounding like a broken record over here, start to scale your WordPress site and that’s when the costs go up.
+There’s no escaping the fact that WordPress, as an entry-level CMS for beginners, is free to use at first glance.
+But again, to risk sounding like a broken record over here, start to scale your WordPress site, and that’s when the costs go up.

 From external hosting to premium themes and integrations, customising your WordPress site beyond basic templates adds up, fast.
-What’s more, as we’ve addressed, the security, support and performance improvements often required with WordPress sites can lead to increased maintenance fees over the long-term.
+What’s more, as we’ve addressed, the security, support, and performance improvements often required with WordPress sites can lead to increased maintenance fees over the long term.

 Craft CMS licence fee costs start at $399 upfront for businesses, plus the ongoing update fees as indicated on their website.
-Here at Mud, we typically spend another few hundred on the essential plug-in licences to provide our clients with high-performing websites that they can manage efficiently moving forward.
-From our experience, once you set up, Craft CMS then accrues little in the way of extra costs in the long-term because of its secure and scalable nature.
+Here at Mud, we typically spend another few hundred dollars on the essential plug-in licences to provide our clients with high-performing websites that they can manage efficiently moving forward.
+From our experience, once you set up, Craft CMS, then accrues little in the way of extra costs in the long-term because of its secure and scalable nature.

 So, when it comes to factoring in your budget, Craft CMS wins for clear, upfront cost effectiveness.